Cartan subalgebras of C*-algebras associated with complex dynamical systems: Certain Representations of Kajiwara--Watatani C*-correspondences

 (2) Assume that $m-n=j-k$.
 Then, for any point~$(x,y)$ in~$X_{m,n}$, we have

 and hence $(x,y)$ belongs to~$X_{j,k}$.
 Therefore, $X_{m,n}\subseteq X_{j,k}$ holds.
 Similarly, we can show that $\X_{m,n}\subseteq\X_{j,k}$. \end{proof}

-\ \begin{lemma} Let $m,n\in\N$ with~$m\leq n$.
-The operator norm of an $m\times n$ matrix is less than or equal to~$n$ times by the max norm of the matrix.
+\ \begin{lemma} Let $m,n\in\N$ with~$m\leq n$ and $\alpha$ be a complex $m\times n$ matrix.
+Then, the inequality holds.
 Here, the \emph{max norm} of a matrix is the maximum of the absolute values of entries of the matrix. \end{lemma} \begin{proof} An $m\times n$ matrix~$\alpha$ can be regarded as a $\Z/m\Z\times\Z/n\Z$ matrix.
 For each $k=1$, ..., $n$, let $\beta_k$ be the $\Z/m\Z\times\Z/n\Z$ matrix whose $(i,j)$-entry coincides with the $(i,j)$-entry of $\alpha$ if $i=j+k$ and otherwise vanishes.
 Each~$\beta_k$ is quasi-monomial and hence its operator norm is equal to its max norm, which is less than or equal to the max norm of~$\alpha$.
 Therefore, the operator norm of~$\alpha$, which can be described as the sum of~$\beta_k$'s, is less than or equal to~$n$ times by the max norm of~$\alpha$. \end{proof}

 \begin{proposition} Let $m,n\in\N\sqcup\{0\}$ and let $f$ be a bounded function on~$\X_{m,n}$.
 Then, there exists a unique $\X$-squared matrix~$\alpha$ whose $(x,y)$-entry values $f(x,y)$ if $(x,y)\in\X_{m,n}$ and otherwise zero.
 Moreover, the following inequality holds: